ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/syslog_policy_maker/README.md

 7. Run the syslog_policy_maker.py file.

 ## Where to Demo
-The Syslog Policy Maker can be demoed on Cisco dCloud in the following soon to be released content:
+The Syslog Policy Maker can be demoed on Cisco dCloud in the following content:

 1. [**_Cisco Intersight Mode with UCS X-Series v1 - Instant Demo_**](https://dcloud2-rtp.cisco.com/content/instantdemo/cisco-intersight-mode-with-ucs-x-series-v1-instant-demo-2)
 2. **_Cisco Intersight Mode with UCS X-Series Lab v1 - Scheduled Demo/Sandbox_** - Coming soon!